 Complicating the challenge is that many of the engines available from engine manufacturers usually will not bring a piece of equipment into compliance with Tier 4 standards on its own.
 Instead, the engine manufacturer will give their buyers, in this case sweeper equipment manufacturers, application standards that are needed to bring the sweeper, into compliance with Tier 4.

 “The engines come from the manufacturer completely certified,” says Brian Giles, sweeper products manager at Elgin Sweeper.
 “Different manufacturers achieve compliance through various after-treatment options, but all these come as part of the engine assembly package.
 The sweeper manufacturer must install the loose pieces where and how the engine manufacturer instructs them.”
+And while there are many “after-treatment” options, there are a few main ones used by a sweeper manufacturer that can vary with the engine on the unit.

 Manufacturers say there are few main “after-treatments” that can be used on machines to assist the engines in meeting the Tier 4 emission standards.
 “It’s basically a whole new engine,” says Jim Adair, product manager at Schwarze Industries.
 “It’s not just adding components to an existing engine and then you have a Tier 4.
 That Tier 4 engine is certified by the manufacturer and you follow those parameters of its application.”